athleticsutils.com

 A few reference points to sanity-check results.
 All values come from the official Men's Open tables.

 Around 1000 points is an international-level performance.
 1200+ points represents world-class territory and is where the top of the all-time lists sit.
-The calculator also returns equivalent performances — given your score, what you would need to run, jump, or throw in every other event to match it — which is a quick way to benchmark a result across disciplines.
+The calculator also returns equivalent performances — given your score, what you would need to run, jump, or throw in every other event to match it.

 Glossary

-- Open / age group: the calculator uses Open-age event specifications (standard implement weight, hurdle height, and steeple barrier height).
-Using Open tables for U18 or U20 performances will under-score them because the specifications are different.
+• Open / age group: the calculator uses Open-age event specifications (standard implement weight, hurdle height, and steeple barrier height).
+Using Open tables for U18 or U20 performances will under-score them.

 Related Calculators